mitchellonii/oop-group-project-2025-s2/planning.md

 ## Use Case & Project Scope

-Spacefairer is a pixelated 2D side-viewed orthographic game (similar to Terraria) that takes place inside a cargo ship.
+Spacefairer is a pixelated 2D side-viewed orthographic game that takes place inside a cargo ship.

 In this game you play as the protagonist, Roggert Spacemin - pilot of the Bongo Frontier, as they take loads of cargo across the cosmos.